MHickey2/Wannabe-Healthy/TESTING.md

 1. View a collection of Recipes in the Recipe Page.

-**The Recipes page contains a collection of Recipes and they are classified in a number of categories including Breakfast, Lunch, Dinner, Desserts and Soups/Salad.**
+**The Recipes page contains a collection of Recipes and they are classified in a number of categories including Breakfast, Lunch, Dinner, Desserts and Soups/Salad.
+There are 6 Recipes per page and pagination enables recipes to be displayed on the next page.**

 9. Search through recipes for particular categories or by name in title.

-**Above the recipes, there is a search bar where the User can search by category type, or a word within a Recipe title.**
+**Above the recipes, there is a search bar where the User can search by category type, or a word within a Recipe title.
+If there are no search results for a specific search, a message is displayed to the user, telling them no result was found and they are given an option to try again or return to the recipes page.**

 10. Click on a Recipe to see full details of that recipe.

-**When a User clicks on the 'see detail' button, they are taken to the recipe_detail page, where they can see the full recipe on a seperate page.**
+**When a User clicks on the 'see detail' button, they are taken to the recipe_detail page, where they can see the full recipe on a seperate page.
+The page will display a recipe image, the recipe and the bio details for the Recipe author.**

 11. View the number of likes on a Recipe.

-**Below individual recipe posts there is a heart icon and a number which relates to the number of like that the recipehas received.
+**Below individual recipe posts there is a heart icon and a number which relates to the number of like that the recipe has received.
 This can be seen on the recipes and the recipe_detail pages.**

 12. View any comments left on a Recipe.

-**The general User can see comments that have been added to any recipe, when not logged in.**
+**The general User can see comments that have been added to any recipe, when not logged in.
+A**

 <br>